spectrocloud/librarium/docs/docs-content/clusters/edge/trusted-boot/keys/keys.md

 in the UKI image.

 During EdgeForge, each boot component is hashed and these hash values, or measurements, are signed by the PCR private key.
 The signed measurements are embedded in the UKI image, along with the public key of the PCR policy key pair.
+For more information about EdgeForge, refer to [EdgeForge with Trusted Boot](../edgeforge/edgeforge.md).

 During installation, encrypted partitions are setup using a Disk Encryption Key (DEK), which is itself encrypted by the TPM and stored in a secure blob.
 The PCR public key embedded in the ISO is used to form a binding policy.
 The binding